mxcl/PromiseKit/_posts/2014-12-27-cocoapods.md

 * [AFNetworking](https://github.com/csotiriou/AFNetworking-PromiseKit) (alternatives:  [1](https://github.com/skeeet/AFNetworking-PromiseKit))
 * [YOUR LIBRARY HERE!](mailto:mxcl@me.com)

-# Adding Promises to Third Party Libraries
+# How To Add Promises to Third Party Libraries

 It would be great if every library with asynchronous functionality would offer opt-in `PMKPromise *` variants for the asynchronous mechanisms.